Why? … What happened?

 A half a lifetime of work…gone.
 The End?
 Now what?

 Thank God however that we were able to retrieve most of our equipment and it took nearly 2 months just to get everything moved out and we filled 13 tractor trailers in addition to 6000 sqft. of nearby warehouse space.
 We thought there was no alternative other than declaring bankruptcy and closing the store and began advertising another tragic chapter, a store liquidation sale.
-But with a handful of dedicated employees (An epic thank YOU!!! to Gina, Fari, Greg, Stacy, Mike, Arlene, Roger & Jason), day by day, piece by piece, product by product, we began to reassemble the shattered and shuttered factory AND we were able to keep our beautiful store open.
+But with a handful of dedicated employees (An epic thank YOU!!! to Gina, Fari, Greg, Stacy, Mike, Arlene, Roger & Jason), day by day, piece by piece, product by product, month by month, we began to reassemble the shattered and shuttered factory AND we were able to keep our beautiful store open for a few more years.
 Hallelujah!!

-However we only had a 1 year lease at our new make-shift, hole-in-the-wall facility and thus a 2nd location was started in June to prepare for the next major move at the beginning of Nov of 2016.
+However we only had a 1 year lease at our new make-shift, hole-in-the-wall facility, and thus a 2nd location was started in June to prepare for the next major move at the beginning of Nov of 2016.
 Yet just days after another massive move (out of the temp space and into our new space), fate and calamity struck again.
-We were shutdown and ultimately force to move out of the shop we just spent 5 months preparing through no fault of our own (as a sub-tenant, we were trying to help our landlord who was in trouble with the building owner, who then illegally and without due process, locked us both out).
-Bottom line – shut down, again, with holiday orders piling up and no hope on the horizon.
+We were shutdown and ultimately force to move out of the shop we just spent 5 months preparing through no fault of our own (as a sub-tenant, we were trying to help out the lessee who was in trouble with the building owner, who then illegally and without due process, locked us both out).
+Bottom line: Shut down and locked out again!
+Exactly one year later with holiday orders piling up and no hope on the horizon.
+Lighting definitely does strike twice.
+Once to wake you up and the second time to knock you out.
 Dark times indeed.

 So once again, deja vu, like Ground Hog Day, we kept doing it.
 Over and over and over again.
-Moving big machines from location to location, sometimes using two forklifts, renting trucks and flatbeds, setting up then tearing down only to setup rows of 16′ high pallet racking all over again, etc. …and all the while, trying, somehow, to keep track of a thousand moving parts and keep things semi-organized while maintaining the near impossible task of producing parts without the right equipment to take care of customer orders.
+Moving big machines from location to location, sometimes using two forklifts, renting trucks and flatbeds, setting up then tearing down only to setup rows of 16′ high pallet racking all over again, etc. …and all the while, trying, somehow, to keep track of a thousand moving parts and keep things semi-organized while maintaining the near impossible task of producing parts without the right equipment to take care of customer orders – our ONLY source of cash while defaulting on massive debts.
 A true testament to the power of Teamwork and Faith – ALL Things are Possible to the One Who Believes.

 A special note of the deepest gratitude to all of our dear customers, especially those who have been affected by all of these calamities….Thank You, Thank YOU, THANK YOU!!!
 Without your financial support and enduring patience and understanding, we would have never made it through.
 We really do love our customers and will do whatever we must (working tirelessly, day and night) to take care of them.
 But our apologies to those that sometimes could not wait, and many others that had to wait way too long…we are sorry!!